-There is less than $6,000 in debt accumulated during the marriage
+- There is less than $6,000 in debt accumulated during the marriage

 Trustworthy Legal Advice

+The above information is for educational purposes only and is not a substitute for legal advice.
 There are various other requirements that come with a summary dissolution that need to be addressed prior to filing your case.
 By discussing your case with one our lawyers, we can help ensure that you are meeting California’s strict dissolution standards.

 Put your case in our expert hands and get started now.